-1.4 Partitioning of Applications Between Client and Server
+Partition Between Client and Server

 GemStone applications can access objects and run their methods from a number of languages, including Smalltalk, C, Java, or any language that makes C calls.
 Objects created from any of these languages are interoperable with objects created from the other languages, and can run their methods within GemStone.